Dependency Management

 How extensions are activated at server startup

-LUCEE_EXTENSIONSinto the server process environment (along with any otherenvVars). - Lucee reads
+LUCEE_EXTENSIONSinto the server process environment (along with any otherenvVars). - Deploys path/url-based

 This means: